onnx/tensorflow-onnx/README.md

 python -m tf2onnx.convert.py --input tests/models/fc-layers/frozen.pb --inputs X:0 --outputs output:0 --output tests/models/fc-layers/model.onnx --pretty --verbose
 ```

-To convert a tensorflow model, tf2onnx expects a ```frozen tensorflow graph``` and the user needs to specify inputs and outputs for the graph.
+To convert a TensorFlow model, tf2onnx expects a ```frozen TensorFlow graph``` and the user needs to specify inputs and outputs for the graph.
-To find the inputs and outputs for the tensorflow graph the model developer will know or you can consult tensorflow's [summarize_graph](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/graph_transforms) tool, for example:
+To find the inputs and outputs for the TensorFlow graph the model developer will know or you can consult TensorFlow's [summarize_graph](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/graph_transforms) tool, for example:
 ```
 summarize_graph --in_graph=tests/models/fc-layers/frozen.pb
 ```

-The tensorflow tool to freeze the graph is [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py).
+The TensorFlow tool to freeze the graph is [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py).

 For example:
 ```